CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 {% include figures/video.html link="/assets/img/posts/sp-2024-update/10_gta3_Xp6OaZF9uY.mp4" attributes="autoplay muted loop"
       caption="Does this not constitute an insurance fraud?
-Also hats off to the police arriving at the scene, I could never achieve a better comedic timing if I tried doing it on purpose." %}
+Also hats off to the police arriving at the scene, I could never have achieved better comedic timing if I tried doing it on purpose." %}

 It's difficult to know exactly what happened in this instance, but I have my guess based on a particular quirk of this feature: when the "threatening" vehicle is honking, this makes the NPC more alert and they **always** try to dive out of the way.
 Coincidentally, in this scenario, the bug doesn't manifest.
-I can only theorize basing on the code differences between PS2 and PC, but the fact PC is missing some calculations makes me believe that this bug was introduced by a failed code optimization -- it is possible that someone misread the code, thought the dive angle is calculated twice, and introduced a bug, since the two calculations happened under different circumstances.
+I can only theorize based on the code differences between PS2 and PC, but the fact PC is missing some calculations makes me believe that this bug was introduced by a failed code optimization -- someone may have misread the code, then thought the dive angle was calculated twice, and introduced a bug, since the two calculations happened under different circumstances.

 In this update, SilentPatch restores the missing code from the PS2 release, making the dive behave just like it did originally: